 The immigration department might take anywhere between 4 to 8 weeks to process helper visa applications, depending on the number of applications.
 The period may get further extended if the department calls for further investigation.
 In such cases, obtaining a visa might take even 3 to 4 months.

-If you’ve not had a helper before, you can try exploring helper agencies.
-Reputed ones have huge helper databases with complete information such as their previous employment, reviews, health record and termination contracts (and the reasons given).
+If you are not familiar with the visa rules or the government criteria, you can always seek the help of a trustworthy agency or contact the immigration department.
+Reputed helper agencies ones have huge helper databases with complete information such as their previous employment, reviews, health record and termination contracts (and the reasons given).
 You can go through the profiles, shortlist some and talk to those who you feel can sync with your family.
 Agencies will then manage the visa and paperwork process on your behalf.
 This could cost anywhere from $4,000 (for a finished contract helper already in the city) to $12,000 (for a direct-hire helper from overseas).

 Read More: Your Domestic Helper Asked For A Loan.
 Now What?
 Answers To Financial Situations